 |English in a Multilingual World||30 credits|

 |Language in its Sociocultural Context||30 credits|

 |Biculturalism and Bilingualism in Education||30 credits|

-In addition to the two core modules, you must choose two option modules.
+In addition to the two compulsory modules, you must choose two option modules.

-One of the following modules from the Department of English and Comparative Literature:
+One of the following modules from the Department of English and Creative Writing:

 |Intercultural Discourse & Communication||30 credits|

 |Core Issues in English Language & Linguistics||30 credits|